Geni-Wazir/Set-Ansible/README.md

-# Guide to setup ansible and then using that setting up the docker and Kubernetes on the AWS ubuntu server via ansible
+# Guide to setup ansible and setting up the docker and Kubernetes on the AWS ubuntu server via ansible

 ## Setting the servers